PMistry123/task-management-app/README.md

 Installed all packages, AngularMaterial UI library, All necessary version changes in my machine.

-* In two hours I am able finish Adding task, adding details component through angular router, task filter(simple search task) started with simple assign task functionality.
+* In two hours, I am able finish Adding task, adding details component through angular router, task filter(simple search task) started with simple assign task functionality.
 Including some necessary UI changes.
 * Error handling - I can use form controller to add task and perform Error Handling with form controller though it is time consuming for a simple App here, I have decided to go for custom error handling which is on task component, Just to demonstrate.
 * StateManagement NGRX, I can use for a big applications where we are sending and calling data from the database through the APIs and doing state-management of data display on realtime with changes but here it will be time consuming for a simple App.
 * Wrote simple test cases just to demonstrate.